Garcia2026/financiera/README.md

 ## Theme selection

 Use the theme selector in the application's top bar to switch between `light`, `dark` and the new `corporativo` appearance.
-The chosen option is saved and restored on your next visit.
+If no preference is saved, the `corporativo` theme is now used by default.

 ## Environment variables